 Sometimes I feel like a bad mom.

-When I’m picking my son up from preschool and the other kids are wearing hats and mittens for the 20 yard dash to the car and my kid is in a light unzipped jacket.
+Or when I’m picking my son up from preschool and the other kids are wearing hats and mittens for the 20-yard dash to the car and my kid is in a light unzipped jacket.

 Sometimes I feel like a bad mom when my daughter crawls into our bed at 4:30am and I’m too tired to move her back to her own room even though I know I’m becoming a pushover.